-The most famous story of Scholastica is from Saint Gregory the Great (+604) – where we derive most of what details we have of her life.
-Benedict and some of his fellow monks were visiting her convent, and the conversation and company being so delightful, they shared a meal, the post-prandial discussion going late, she asked them to prolong their stay.
-Benedict remonstrated, that a monk should not be away from his cell.
-So Scholastica ‘folded her hands, placed her head on the table and prayed’, and God sent such a thunderstorm and deluge that they had to stay.
+The most famous story of Scholastica is from Saint Gregory the Great (+604), where we derive most of what details we have of her life.
+Benedict and some of his fellow monks were visiting her outside of their monastery, and the conversation and company being so delightful, they shared a meal.
+The after-dinner discussion going late, Scholastica asked them to prolong their stay.
+Benedict remonstrated that a monk should not spend the night away from his cell.
+So Scholastica ‘folded her hands, placed her head on the table and prayed‘, after which God sent such a thunderstorm and deluge that they simply could not depart.

 As Pope Gregory put it: